vietle94/website/content/project/NPF-SmearII/index.md

-<div class="alert alert-block alert-info">Significant differences found in all parameters except CS_sink between 2008 and 2009 events during April, May and June
+Significant differences found in all parameters except CS_sink between 2008 and 2009 events during April, May and June

 #### Boxplot comparing value of CS_sink in event days in 2008 and 2009